Liam Clancy: Early life

 He was born at Carrick-on-Suir, County Tipperary, Ireland on 2 September 1935, the ninth and youngest surviving child (two died in childhood) of Robert Joseph Clancy and Joanna McGrath.
 As a child, he was known as William or Willie, named after his mother's hero Willie Doyle.
 He later acquired the nickname 'Liam' from Cyril Cusack as 'William' was "too English".
+The Clancys were a republican family with Liam's uncle Peter McGrath serving under Dan Breen in a flying column during the Irish War of Independence.
 He displayed an artistic disposition at an early age, while growing up in Carrick-on-Suir.
 The first song he learned was "The Croppy Boy".
 He received a Christian Brothers education before taking a job as an insurance man in Dublin.
 Whilst there he also took night classes at the National College of Art and Design.

 Still in his teens, Liam explored writing and painting, though he was particularly drawn to the theatre.
 In his early performing days, he began to call himself Liam.
 Before he was twenty years old, Liam had founded the local dramatic society now called "Brewery Lane Theatre and Arts Centre", and had produced, directed, set-directed, and starred in John Millington Synge's The Playboy of the Western World.
 Liam also performed at the renowned Gaiety Theatre in Dublin.
 He encountered Diane Hamilton Guggenheim when she came to his hometown to visit his mother, and set off on a tour of Ireland alongside her.
 During her 1955 trip to Keady, Clancy encountered Tommy Makem for the first time.
 He later moved to New York City and referred to Greenwich Village as "the island for people escaped from repressed backgrounds".